code-specialist/pypi-poetry-publish/README.md

 - Requires GitHub secrets:
 	- `PYPI_PASSWORD` with a valid token
-	- `ACTIONS_ACCESS_TOKEN` access token with write access to the GitHub repository
+	- `ACCESS_TOKEN` access token with write access to the GitHub repository

 ```yaml
 name: Build and publish python package